Katzenaids

 Feline AIDS: the immune disease FIV

 AIDS is a well-known human disease.
 The fact that a similarly feared disease can also affect our beloved furry friends is often new to new cat owners.
 The feline immunodeficiency virus, better known by its short form FIV, is a particularly serious disease that spreads in cats' bodies and slowly but significantly weakens their immune systems.
-In common parlance, FIV is also known by the catchy nickname feline AIDS.
-Find out here how feline AIDS is contracted, what the disease means for your furry friend and what symptoms are typical for FIV.
+In common parlance, FIV also has the catchy nickname feline AIDS.
+Find out here how feline AIDS is contracted, what the disease means for your furry friend and which symptoms are typical for FIV.

 What is behind feline AIDS?